 Security officers will find opportunities to use Verbal Judo in a variety of situations.
 For example:

-- Retail security – A Security officer may need to use Verbal Judo to deal with irate shoppers who are upset with store policies, staff or other shoppers.
-The techniques can also help to safely apprehend shoplifters without as much risk of physical violence.
+- Retail security – A Security officer may need to use Verbal Judo to deal with angry shoppers who are upset with store policies, staff or other shoppers.
+The techniques can also help to apprehend shoplifters without as much risk of physical violence safely.

-Security officers are at their best when they are preventing physical altercations—this is the safest and most cost effective solution for themselves and the institutions and people they protect.
-Verbal Judo is an important too that can help security officers to prevent situations from escalating to violence.
+Security officers are at their best when they are preventing physical altercations—this is the safest and most cost-effective solution for themselves and the institutions and people they protect.
+Verbal Judo is an essential tool to help security officers prevent situations from escalating to violence.